NoOverflow/BundleDotNet/bundle/src/QrLibrary.md

 Search for QrCoder in NuGet and just press install, that's it, you're all good to go!

 From now on, you're on your own !
-Using Google, the documentation for the library you chose and the links I'll provide in a separate section TODO Link it here lmao, you should be able to implement the functions from IQrGenerator.cs in QrGenerator.cs .
+Using Google, the documentation for the library you chose and the resources I provided, you should be able to implement the functions from IQrGenerator.cs in QrGenerator.cs .

-To help you a bit, I created a test project that uses your library so you can test the functions you code (QrLibTester)
+To help you a bit, I created a test project that uses your library so you can test the functions you code (QrLibTester), just add it to your solution by right clicking your solution > Add existing project and select the .csproj file

 If you can't do all functions and tried your hardest, it's okay, but try to at least get FromText working.